 1.5.2.
 Hot performance

-15.2.1.
+1.5.2.1.
 At the end of the Type-I test (test described in paragraph 1.5.1.) the hot performance of the service braking system shall be measured in the same conditions (and, in particular, at a constant control force no greater than the mean force, or brake demand value, actually used) as for the Type-0 test with the engine disconnected (the temperature conditions may be different).

 Any system or function that provides compensation for a loss of brake performance due to heat fade shall be inoperative during this test.